robertov1/WorldMap/README.md

-# WorldMap
+# WorldMap :earth_americas:
 by Roberto Vidal

  SVG World Map with a Wikipedia link in each country